antfu-collective/vite-ssg/README.md

 ### `<ClientOnly/>`

-Component `ClientOnly` is registered globally along with the app creation.
+The `ClientOnly` component is registered globally when the app is created.

 ```html
 <client-only>